BeamStackProj/beamstack-cli/README.md

 ## To start using Beamflow

-Basic to advance knowledge on kubernetes is advised.
+Basic to advanced knowledge on kubernetes is advised.

 ## Installing Beamflow